nehabiswal1/IS601.Midterm/README.md

 - Similar to Plugin System, we are utilizing Pandas to manage history

 #5.
 Setting Up Logging
-- Imported logging as well as dotenv
+- Creating environement variables for Log Level
+- Logging Configuration
+- Confirming Initial Log Messages
+- For more information on logging and environment variables, please refer to #7

 #6.
 Testing and Ensuring Code Quality
-- hello testing
+- Ran functions like Pytest -v
+- Pytest Results: 100%

 #7.
 Documentation and Video Presentation
-- Implementation of the Design Patterns
+- Implementation of the Design Patterns:

-- Environment Variables Used
+- Environment Variables Used: Logging is a way to better understand what is going on in the code.
+To successfully work with logging we also need to implement environment variables.
+The load_dotenv() loads environment variables from the .env file.
+In this .env file I only had one variable which is LOG_LEVEL=INFO.This variable is set to say that the "Calculator Started".
+There is also another variable which is for if an error occurred.
+In this case the variable would show "An Error Occured"